root-foundation/root/README.md

 RootNet's mission is to unite humanity and unlock our collective potential in the age of intelligence — by giving each person a stake in our collective success, and by democratizing opportunity.

-In this essay we explore why we will _need_ RootNet to unite humanity in a post AGI world, our vision of the future, and how we will build it.
+In this essay we explore why we will _need_ RootNet to organize humanity to take advantage of artificial intelligence, our vision of the future, and how we will build it.

 ---